FIRSTTeamLinebreak/2023-charged-up/README.md

 Code contained in this repository was made to control our robot for the 2023 FRC competition.

+## Development

+### Code Style

+This project uses [Checkstyle](https://checkstyle.org) for code style enforcement and linting along with [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).

+#### VSCode Setup

+1. Download the checkstyle plugin by [ShengChen](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle)
+2. Set the configuration file to `${workspaceFolder}/checkstyle.xml`
+3. Set the version to `10.6.0`
+4. Write code

+Instructions on how to report errors and warnings via a CLI are in the works.

+#### Modifications From Google's Java Style Guide

++ Indentations use 4 spaces instead of Google's 2

 ## Licenses

 Code written by the Team Linebreak Programming Team and other contributors is released to the public under the MIT license.